Coverage Options and Eligibility

 turn 26, after which time they're no longer eligible for

 coverage as your dependent unless they are disabled.
 Please refer to the

-Plan Document for requirements to evidence a disabled dependent.
+Plan Document for requirements to keep your disabled child on your health

 If you have a new dependent as a result of marriage, birth, adoption, or

 placement for adoption, you may be able to enroll your eligible

 dependents, however, you must request enrollment within 31 days of the

 You also may be able to enroll yourself and your dependents in this plan